Origins of the word, 'Wittertainment'

 Unfortunately the Wikipedia custodians decided the page should not survive.
 Among the reasons offered was "Wittertainment is not a word – I couldn't find it on Google".
 My argument that it was not unreasonable to expect that a new word would not already exist, even on Google, failed to cut much ice, and the article was quickly deleted.
 Some discussion on the issue can be found here and here

 There was also some interesting debate about whether Kermode was a former Queen's gardener rather than a Queen's guardsman.
-However this was just pure invention which I included to help ensure that it would be picked up by Kermode and Mayo, who in fact read the page out on the program on 2nd February 2007 and have referred to it many times since.
+However this was just pure invention which I included to help ensure that it would be picked up by Kermode and Mayo, who in fact read the page out on the program on 2nd February 2007.
 In fact, the following week when the article had been deleted from Wikipedia, Kermode ranted that some academic should write a learned treatise on the word Wittertainment which would confer sufficient respectability to maintain its existence on Wikipedia.

 Does this qualify?